 If your only available window falls outside Puerto Princesa’s whale shark season, consider Donsol in Sorsogon — the original responsible whale shark tourism site in the Philippines, also completely wild and IUCN-compliant.

 Sighting rates are 70–90% during peak season (June–August).
-Tour Z's speedboat allows rapid repositioning if sharks are sighted at a distance — unlike bangkas that spend most of their time just travelling to the zone.
+Tour Z’s 30ft speedboat allows rapid repositioning and uses aerial drone spotting — unlike bangkas that spend most of their time just travelling to the zone.